 A purebred cat is a cat who has been bred to meet a specific type (set out by the various cat councils throughout the world, this is known as the ‘breed standard’) and who are only mated with cats of the same breed (there are exceptions which we won’t go into that in this article).
 Purebred cats, therefore, meet a specific type.
 There are slight variations and colours, but they should mostly have the same form.
 Ears, eyes, body type etc.

-A moggy is a mixed breed cat of unknown origin.
-They come in a variety of shapes and sizes and are generally bred by pet owners, are former strays or farm cats (or any other number of places) and don’t conform to a particular breed standard.
+A moggy is a mixed breed cat of unknown origin; they come in a variety of shapes and sizes and are generally bred by pet owners, are former strays or farm cats (or any other number of places) and don’t conform to a particular breed standard.

-Purebred vs moggy:
+Purebred vs domestic

 This entirely an individual choice.
 There is no right or wrong.

 Most of the pros and cons aren’t deal breakers.
 If you don’t care about the look of the cat (be it big and fluffy or long and lean, black, grey, white, ticked, long or short haired) then a mixed breed would be the perfect companion for you.
 While you can get a good idea of the temperament of particular breeds of cat, I think with careful selection it is possible to find that with a mixed breed cat too if you take your time and do your research.

 I have always said that purebred cats should be purchased from REGISTERED cat breeders and mixed breed cats from cat shelters.
 I don’t recommend pet shops (unless they are working alongside shelters) or free to good home kittens.
 Before you decide on what cat to get, have a serious think about your lifestyle and what you are looking for in a cat.